SanShiv1312/Notes/SEM-3/SCSA1303-SE/UNIT-1/README.md

 - This Spiral model is a combination of iterative development process model and sequential linear development model
 - Like waterfall model with a very high emphasis on risk analysis.
 - It allows incremental releases of the product or incremental refinement through each iteration around the spiral.
+- Attempts are made to mitigate every potential risk, in some cases by building a prototype.

 #### Phases of Spiral model
 - `Identification` :